HUI135/gammaGTP/README.md

 ---

 ## Abstract
-This study investigates the association between elevated Gamma-Glutamyl Transpeptidase (Gamma-GTP) levels and the risk of developing metabolic diseases, specifically hyperglycemia and hypertension, in women.
+This study investigates the association between elevated Gamma-Glutamyl Transpeptidase (Gamma-GTP) levels and the risk of developing metabolic diseases, specifically hyperglycemia and hypertension.
 Using propensity score weighting methods and logistic regression, we estimate the causal effect of elevated Gamma-GTP on metabolic risk.

 ---

 ## Introduction
 Gamma-GTP is traditionally regarded as a marker of liver dysfunction or alcohol consumption.
 However, emerging evidence suggests that elevated Gamma-GTP levels may be associated with metabolic disorders such as diabetes and hypertension.
 Despite this, the causal nature of the relationship remains unclear.
-This study aims to explore whether Gamma-GTP can serve as a predictive marker for metabolic disease development in a female population.
+This study aims to explore whether Gamma-GTP can serve as a predictive marker for metabolic disease development in the general adult population.

 ---